Taming the Long-Tail: Efficient Reasoning RL Training with Adaptive Drafter: Evaluation

 \begin{enumerate}[label=(\arabic*),topsep=0pt,itemsep=0pt,parsep=0pt,leftmargin=20pt] \item \emph{Qwen2.5-7B} (Qwen2.5-7B): a popular base model; \item \emph{DeepSeek-R1-Distill-Qwen-7B} (DeepSeek-7B): a distilled model exhibiting good initial reasoning capabilities; \item \emph{Qwen2.5-32B} (Qwen-32B): a larger base model without any additional fine-tuning, as in~\cite{DAPO}; \item \emph{Llama-3.3-70B-Instruct} (Llama-70B): a larger instruction-tuned model to assess scalability. \end{enumerate}

 \textbf{Datasets}.
 For the primary RL training dataset, we use a subset from Eurus-2-RL~\cite{Prime}, a comprehensive dataset curated for reasoning RL.
 This dataset contains mathematics and coding problems equipped with verifiers (LaTeX answers and test cases, respectively).
 The coding problems originate from competitive programming sources (e.g., CodeContests~\cite{CodeContests}, Codeforces~\cite{codeforces}), while the math problems range from high school to olympiad-level difficulty~\cite{numina_math}.
-For drafter training, we use a subset from OpenThoughts2-1M \cite{OpenThoughts2-1M} as the warm-up dataset.
+For drafter training, we use a subset from OpenThoughts2-1M \cite{OpenThoughts2-1M} for warm-up.

 \textbf{RL Settings}.
 We primarily follow the reasoning RL algorithm GRPO proposed by DeepSeek \cite{DeepSeekR1, DeepSeekMath}.
 Specifically, for each prompt, we set the temperature=0.9, with a maximum generation length of 32K tokens, consistent with common RL training settings.
 We apply TP= 2, 4, or 8 depending on model scale for the rollout engine.
-Additionally, all experiments utilize mixed-precision training with the Adam optimizer \cite{Adam}, where BF16 precision is employed during both model rollout and inference stages.
+Additionally, all experiments utilize mixed-precision training with the Adam optimizer \cite{Adam}, where BF16 precision is employed.

 \textbf{Baselines}.
 We consider the following baselines. \begin{enumerate}[label=(\arabic*),topsep=0pt,itemsep=0pt,parsep=0pt,leftmargin=20pt] \item \emph{Open-R1} \cite{openr1}: a popular RL training framework built upon TRL\cite{TRL}, integrating vLLM~\cite{vLLM} for rollouts and DeepSpeed~\cite{ZeRO} for training.
 Currently, it only supports separate model placement, requiring serving and training to be performed on distinct nodes. \item \emph{VeRL} \cite{HybridFlow}: the state-of-the-art open-source RL training framework by ByteDance.
 It enables colocation of models on shared devices by utilizing GPU time-sharing. \item \emph{\SysName-Base}: Our base implementation with vanilla speculative decoding support.
 Specifically, we disable adaptive drafter and use the model-free drafter instead. \end{enumerate}